 All daycare centers and public and private schools in the state of New Jersey are governed by educational laws.
 If you have concerns, you should contact that facility.
 We are notifying all schools and day cares.
 The 16 locations that exceeded were all single family homes and did not include schools, businesses or government facilities.

 To prevent lead from leaching into the water, we utilize an industry best practice corrosion control program.
 We have successfully had this in place for decades.
 Our corrosion control coats the pipes to prevent lead from leaching into the water, using PH and, since 2017, zinc orthophosphate.
-We continue to rigorously monitor our system and will test for the next 12 months to make sure that our treatment is working exactly as it should.
+We continue to rigorously monitor our system and will test to make sure that our treatment is working exactly as it should.

 The ultimate goal is to remove all lead in the system.
 In addition to corrosion control, every time that we are doing work in the ground and we see lead, we remove it.
-We have been replacing more than 500 lines per year on average and are now expanding that program as part of the EPA’s requirement that we remove 7 percent of all lead lines and goosenecks from the system this year.
-We expect to replace more than 50,000 feet of lead in 2019.
+We have been replacing more than 500 lines per year on average and have significantly expanded that program.
+We removed 2,517 lead service lines and goosenecks in 2019 and plan to remove approximately 2,400 in 2020.

 Yes.
 As per the Centers for Disease Control, bathing and showering should be safe for you and your children, even if the water contains lead over EPA’s action level.
 Human skin does not absorb lead in water.